 Wow.
 Now wasn’t that a party?!
-The 17th annual Bill Brooks Prostate Cancer Benefit-themed Rock A Billy and held Jan 30 at Hotel Arts-raised more than $675,000 for prostate cancer research, education and treatment.
-More than 600 guests donned their rockabilly finest to sip, schmooze, sup, see, be seen, dance and bid on a amazing auction items.
+The 17th annual Bill Brooks Prostate Cancer Benefit-themed Rock A Billy and held Jan 30 at Hotel Arts-raised more than $675,000 for prostate cancer research, education, and treatment.
+More than 600 guests donned their rockabilly finest to sip, schmooze, sup, see, be seen, dance and bid on an amazing auction item.
 The Hotel Arts ballroom was transformed into a 60’s inspired venue which featuring fabulous themed-food (think haute TV dinners, banana-splits, gourmet burgers and fries), drinks, decor and more.
 Presented by Safeway and supported by invaluable partner the Calgary Health Trust, the Brooks Benefit has raised, since its inception, nearly $7 million.

 That these funds benefit the Prostate Cancer Centre will prove invaluable for men-and their families-in the prostate cancer fight.
 The Centre relies solely on donor dollars to fund its operations.

 The success of the benefit would not be possible were it not for the tireless support of a dedicated volunteer committee.
 So take a rockabilly bow: Larry Clausen; Annette Lambert; Caroline Seymour; Chad Cummins; Cheryl Star; Colin Cyr; Colleen McConnell; Daorcey Le Bray; David Crosson; Erin McKeague; Jame McIntyre; Jason Krell; Karissa Boley; Lynne Garrison-Thomas; Mark Wilson; Nicole Janke; Pam Heard; Phil Libin; Renee Hopfner; Tanya Cropley; and Tom Dodd.